CJT-Robotics/co2_graph/README.md

   ### class subscriber:
   #### __init__ - Method:
-  this Method runs when an object of this class is created
+  this Method runs, when an object of this class is created
   ```python
   rospy.init_node('co2_graph', anonymous=True)
   ```